muwerk/mupplet-display/extras/display-matrix-notes.md

 DisplayMatrixMAX72XX Mupplet
 ============================

-The DisplayMatrixMAX72XX Mupplet allows to control a led matrix display based on multiple 8x8 led matrix modules driven by a MAX7219 or MAX7221 connected via SPI.
+The DisplayMatrixMAX72XX mupplet allows to control a led matrix display based on multiple 8x8 led matrix modules driven by a MAX7219 or MAX7221 connected via SPI.

 The mupplet acts as an intelligent display server supporting various commands and scenarios.